2006 Central Pacific cyclone: Impact, preparation, and records

 In response to the weather system, the American National Weather Service issued wind watches for the Oregon Coast.
-The National Weather Service also issues a High Wind Warning for the southern Washington coast all the way south to Tillamook.
-The storm brought tropical storm-like conditions to the Pacific Northwest, including sustained winds at 40 mph and wind gusts up to 60 mph.
+The National Weather Service also issued a High Wind Warning for the southern Washington coast and Northwest Oregon.
+The storm brought gale-force winds to the Pacific Northwest, including sustained winds at 40 mph and wind gusts up to 60 mph.
 The system also brought heavy rain to portions of Vancouver Island.

 If Storm 91C is considered a tropical or subtropical cyclone, it holds several records.
 Since it formed at 36°N, this system formed at the northernmost latitude of any cyclone in the eastern north Pacific basin.
 The previous record-holder was Tropical Storm Wene, which formed at 32°N before crossing the dateline.
 In addition, this system's track data indicated that it crossed from the central to the east Pacific as it formed at longitude 149°W and dissipated at 135°W. Only two recorded other tropical cyclones had done this previously.
 However, since the storm was not officially classified, these records are not justified.

 Nature of the system

-This system has been considered a tropical, subtropical, or extratropical cyclone.
+The classification of this system is debated, with various agencies considering it to be a tropical, subtropical, or extratropical cyclone.

 Mark Guishard, a meteorologist with Bermuda Weather Service, was of the opinion that the system had completed tropical cyclogenesis and was a tropical cyclone.
 Meteorologist Mark Lander thought that cloud tops were similar to several Atlantic hurricanes, Hurricane Vince in particular.
 James Franklin, a meteorologist at the National Hurricane Center, said:

 The system was of frontal origin... the frontal structure was eventually lost....
 The convective structure resembled a tropical, rather than subtropical cyclone, and the radius of maximum winds (based on QuikSCAT) was very close to the center, also more typical of tropical cyclones... on balance, it was more tropical than subtropical.

 Clark Evans of Florida State University reported that forecasting tools showed that the system's structure was consistent with that of a subtropical or marginally tropical cyclone.
 NASA, a non-meteorological government agency, asserted that the system was a subtropical cyclone.

 In its review of the 2006 Atlantic hurricane season, the Canadian Hurricane Centre considered this to be an extratropical cyclone.

-In 2016, a study by Alica Bently and Nicholas Metz found that this cyclone underwent tropical transition, confirming its status as a tropical cyclone.
+In 2016, a study by Alicia Bentley and Nicholas Metz found that this cyclone underwent tropical transition, confirming its status as a tropical cyclone.

 Since this system had one-minute sustained winds of 100 km/h (65 mi/h), which are above the 60 km/h (39 mi/h) boundary between a depression and a storm, it would qualify as a named storm if it was a tropical or subtropical cyclone.
 However, neither of the official Regional Specialized Meteorological Centers for the eastern north Pacific, the National Hurricane Center and the Central Pacific Hurricane Center, include this system in their annual archives, nor is it included in the official "best track" file.
 Hence, this system is not an official tropical or subtropical cyclone of the 2006 Pacific hurricane season.